-Growing Romaine Lettuce on the Counter is another fun experiment growing food from scraps that would have been discarded, and I really enjoyed trying this!
-And I made a tasty salad from the freshly-picked Romaine!
+Growing Romaine Lettuce in Water is another fun experiment with growing food from scraps that would have been discarded!
+I had fun trying this, and I made a tasty salad from the freshly-picked Romaine!

-PIN How to Grow Romaine Lettuce on the Counter to try it later!
+PIN Growing Romaine Lettuce to try it later!

-A few weeks back I shared How to Grow Green Onions on the Counter, and I heard from quite a few people who had fun experimenting with that.
-And I enjoy watching things grow and love getting free food, so I thought it would be fun to try growing Romaine Lettuce for my next kitchen gardening experiment!
+A while back I shared Tips for Growing Green Onions, and I heard from quite a few people who had fun experimenting with that.
+And I enjoy watching things grow and love getting free food, so I thought it would be fun to try Growing Romaine Lettuce in Water for my next kitchen gardening experiment!

-For a few years I’d heard you could grow Romaine in water, similar to how you grow the green onions.
+For a few years I heard you could grow Romaine in water, similar to the method I use to grow the green onions.
 I hadn’t seen photos of it, but I decided just to experiment and see what happened!
 And as you can see from the photo above, it was definitely a success and watching it grow was a lot of fun.
-This would be fun to do if you have kids in the house, and I bet they’ll enjoy watching this grow with more interest than the green onions!
+This would be fun to do with kids, and I bet they’ll enjoy be more interested in growing lettuce than green onions!

 I ate that first batch of Romaine that I grew in a crisp green salad with half a can of tuna and some Ranch Dressing, and it was just enough Romaine for a tasty lunch for one.
 Keep reading for more details about growing some Romaine Lettuce yourself!